Safety

 Trust is a trace you can read.

-Run Mirox in Shadow Mode on your real account, read-only, for as long as you like.
+Run Mirox in Simulation Mode on your real account, read-only, for as long as you like.
 Every gate trip, every suppression, every recovery step — exportable.
 Then decide.

-Public Shadow Mode opens Q3 2026 · one email when the door opens · no drip
+Public Simulation Mode opens after the program · one email when the door opens · no drip